DockYard/ember-service-worker/README.md

 [![Ember Observer Score](https://emberobserver.com/badges/ember-service-worker.svg)](https://emberobserver.com/addons/ember-service-worker)
 [![Build Status](https://travis-ci.org/DockYard/ember-service-worker.svg?branch=master)](https://travis-ci.org/DockYard/ember-service-worker)

+## 🚨 WARNING 🚨

+Do not use this in production right now, you will troll your users and they will be unable to use your app.

 ## Batteries excluded

 Without any extra addons all this addon does is install a Service Worker,